tableau/TabPy/docs/security.md

   - Install new Python packages which can contain binary code.
   - Execute operating system commands.
   - Open network connections to other servers and download files.
+- Evaluate endpoint can be disabled by setting "TABPY_EVALUATE_ENABLE" to false in config file